Bonita Divorce Lawyer

 Deciding to get a divorce is a big turning point in life and is the start of many significant changes.
 Ending a marriage means dividing assets and debts, deciding who will get custody of the children, determining how much alimony is appropriate, and much more.
 With so many things to consider all at once, the divorce process can be stressful, but with the right advocate on your side, it doesn’t have to be.

-If you are considering a divorce in Bonita, CA, the Law & Mediation Firm of Klueck & Hoppes, APC stands ready to help.
-Our team has more than 125 years of combined experience handling all types of divorces, including:
+If you are considering a divorce in Bonita, California, Family Law San Diego stands ready to help.
+Our team has decades of combined legal experience handling all types of divorces, including:

 In California, “summary dissolution” is an easy and quick way to get a divorce for those who meet certain qualifications.
 While most people will have to file for a regular divorce, this option is available to help people who have not been married for very long and who do not have large amounts of assets.

 - The marriage must have lasted less than five years

 - The couple cannot have any children together (born or adopted) before or during the marriage and are not expecting one at the time they request a divorce